thomassentis/spark-1/README.md

     - CISCOSPARK_LOG_LEVEL (defaults to 'info'.
 Alternative log levels are: silent, error, warn, log, info, debug, and trace)
 * `$ npm install -g browserify node-sass`
 * `$ npm start`
-* In your browser of choice, go to `http://localhost:8000` (Note: Internet Explorer is not supported)
+* In your browser of choice, go to `http://localhost:8000` (Note: Internet Explorer and Safari are not supported)

 <a name="usage"></a>
 ### How to Use the App